7.5 What is the math behind these physical descriptions of the GOES data products?

 If it has not, say why not.

-Your posts need not be long, but they should tie back to the material in Lesson 7 (and Lesson 6).
+Your posts need not be long, but they should tie back to the material in Lesson 7 (also Lessons 4 and 6) as well as other sources.

-- You can access the Greenhouse Gases and Climate Change Discussion in Canvas.
+- You can access the Greenhouse Gases and Climate Change Discussion Forum in Canvas.

 - Post a response that answers the question above in a thoughtful manner that draws upon course material and outside sources.